Khvorostyanenko/my-blog-and-cv/content/posts/2021-01-27-travel-blog-slider-with-anime-js-for-publii-cms.md

 \- Other slides are adding posts which are marked as featured \
 \
-The order of featured slides is the same as common option for featured posts (in my case I am contoling them on date of creation number.
+The order of featured slides is the same as common option for featured posts (in my case I am controling them on date of creation number.

 **\#getPostsByTags in first slide  -** will show controled post from special tag